srilathakampena19/Prevent-User-Deletion-If-Assigned-To-An-Incident/Video Demo/README.md

-Demo Video with brief explanation of project
+Here you will find the vedio demo link of our project "Educational Organisation Using ServiceNow".